iNtelligent Urban Model for Built environment Energy Research (iNUMBER)- (2017-2021)

 Benefits and Outcomes

-The project will:
+The project has:

-- Engage users of different types.
-The initial project partners include Urban Local Bodies (ULB), energy software developers, energy meter hardware suppliers, residential construction companies, architectural firms, and user experience experts.
-Beyond these immediate partners, we will coordinate and collaborate with other research groups in the field, engage with policymakers, and benefit the public.
+- Engaged Urban Local Bodies (ULB), specifically Ahmedabad Municipal Corporation (AMC), energy software developers, energy meter hardware suppliers, residential construction companies, architectural firms, & user experience experts.
+Beyond these immediate partners, iNUMBER coordinated & collaborated with other research groups, engaged with policymakers, and benefitted the public.